patchstack/documentation/src/content/docs/Patchstack App/Upgrades/upgrades.md

 sidebar:
   order: 8
 ---
-_Accessible for the Developer and Business plan users only._
+_Accessible for the Community, Developer and Business plan users._
 <https://app.patchstack.com/upgrades>

 Upgrades are the extra features developed by Patchstack.